santiment/sanbase2/docs/composable-api-plans-handover.md

 **Q6.
 Does Institutional's "3 seats" ship in the first version?**

 We have no concept of seats today — one subscription belongs to one account.
 Adding seats is a separate piece of work from packages.
 If it has to be there at launch, it needs planning now rather than later.

+*Answer:* **no, not in v1.** Institutional shipped without seats (task **IN**).
+Everything else about the plan is built and sellable; a seat is still one account.
+If the pricing page is going to say "3 seats", either that line comes off the page or seats become their own piece of work with its own plan — nothing in the current build enforces or even records a seat count.

+---

+**Q14.
+Should Institutional cancel a customer's separate Sanbase subscription?**

+Institutional includes full Sanbase.
+A customer who already pays for Sanbase separately and then buys Institutional currently keeps both subscriptions and pays for Sanbase twice.

+The existing behavior for the Business plans is the opposite and quite blunt: buying `BUSINESS_PRO` or `BUSINESS_MAX` cancels any Sanbase subscription the customer holds, immediately.
+We deliberately did not copy that for Institutional, because "immediately" can mean destroying most of a paid Sanbase year on a button press, and because bundles do not do it either.

+So one of three answers is needed:

+1. leave it — the customer double-pays until they cancel Sanbase themselves (today's behavior);
+2. cancel the Sanbase subscription at the end of its paid period, so nothing is thrown away;
+3. copy the Business behavior and cancel it immediately.

+Not blocking.
+It becomes visible with the first Institutional customer who already has Sanbase.

 *Answer:* pending